Trans International Airlines: Startup

 Kirk Kerkorian was a pilot in World War II, engaged in pilot instruction and aircraft delivery across the Atlantic, including a record-setting nonstop flight of a deHavilland Mosquito from Canada to the UK.

 In January 1946, Kerkorian and his sister formed a partnership to trade aircraft.
 This activity attracted significant attention when, in October 1946, while Kerkorian was flying a war-surplus Douglas DC-3 from Hawaii to the mainland, the ferry tank system malfunctioned and the engines quit.
 His crew issued a distress call before it was able to restore power, leading to news stories.

 Los Angeles Air Service (LAAS) was a separate nonscheduled airline, later known as an irregular air carrier or supplemental air carrier.
 LAAS was in operation with a C-47 as early as January 1946.
 In 1946, LAAS's presence was noted at LaGuardia in March, Chicago in April and LAAS advertised a charter flight to Alaska from Seattle in May.
-In 1947, LAAS started scheduled DC-3 service from Los Angeles Municipal Airport to Big Bear, at which time its owners/operators were James Porter and Lee Taylor.
+In 1947, LAAS started a scheduled DC-3 service from Los Angeles Municipal Airport to Big Bear, at which time its owners/operators were James Porter and Lee Taylor.

 Kerkorian's partnership bought LAAS in June 1948, which on 13 August 1948 was issued a Letter of Registration by the CAB as an irregular air carrier (what the CAB then issued to such airlines in lieu of a certificate).
 Kerkorian incorporated Los Angeles Air Service, Inc., in California on 20 December 1948, a separate entity from the original LAAS.
 However, it was only on 5 April 1951 that the Letter of Registration was transferred from the LAAS partnership to the LAAS corporation, thereby making the corporate entity the airline.